The cell as a token: high-dimensional geometry in language models and cell embeddings: Abstract

 \section{Abstract}

 Single-cell sequencing technology maps cells to a high-dimensional space encoding their internal activity.
-This process mirrors parallel developments in machine learning, where large language models ingest unstructured text by converting words into discrete tokens embedded within a high-dimensional vector space.
-This perspective explores how advances in understanding the structure of language embeddings can inform ongoing efforts to analyze and visualize single cell datasets.
-We discuss how the context of tokens influences the geometry of embedding space, and the role of low-dimensional manifolds in shaping this space's robustness and interpretability.
-We highlight new developments in language modeling, such as interpretability probes and in-context reasoning, that can inform future efforts to construct and consolidate cell atlases.
+Recently-proposed virtual cell models extend this concept, enriching cells' representations based on patterns learned from pretraining on vast cell atlases.
+This review explores how advances in understanding the structure of natural language embeddings informs ongoing efforts to analyze single-cell datasets.
+Both fields process unstructured data by partitioning datasets into tokens embedded within a high-dimensional vector space.
+We discuss how the context of tokens influences the geometry of embedding space, and how low-dimensional manifolds shape this space's robustness and interpretation.
+We highlight how new developments in foundation models for language, such as interpretability probes and in-context reasoning, can inform efforts to construct cell atlases and train virtual cell models.

-The implicit goal of modern single-cell technologies is to \textit{decompile} the cell---to abstract it away from its squishy context, and to render it as a single point in a high-dimensional vector space.
-But how do we know if this space is meaningful?
+Modern single-cell experiments \textit{decompile} the cell---abstracting it away from its squishy context, and rendering it as a single point in a high-dimensional vector space.
+Computational workflows attempt to invert this process: spatial transcriptomics recovers information about a cell's position, while lineage tracing reconstructs developmental stages.
+Recent efforts to construct virtual cells---massive machine learning models built upon language model architectures---represent the next step of this process.
+Trained on vast amounts of genomic data, these models aim to provide richer, more informative representations than the raw count matrices produced by single cell experiments.

+How do we know if the representations learned by virtual cell models are meaningful?
 If a single-cell embedding exactly matches known regulatory and developmental mechanisms, an embedding space may be accurate yet uninformative for making new discoveries.
 Conversely, if this space fails to recapitulate known relationships, it is difficult to attribute this to novelty or inaccuracy.
 A similar problem arises in statistical learning.
 Large language models are trained on vast, unannotated volumes of text.
-To represent diverse text sources consistently, these models initially split input text into discrete tokens, minimal units comprising words or word fragments.
+To represent diverse text sources consistently, these models initially split input text into discrete tokens: minimal units consisting of words or word fragments.
 They then convert these tokens into vectors in a high-dimensional space, a representation that enables further processing by modern, continuously-valued learning models.